NatKoz/MC_Simulations/README.md

 Simulations with ALPS package are possible due to system structure.
 There are three variables which are inputs for the system: lattice library, model library and parameters library.
 The system setup make it possible to use Monte Carlo method to finally obtain results.

+The XML stands for eXtensible Markup Language which mix text with “tags” defining the function of the text.
+In XML contents is marked up with context and that means it reduces data rot and increases portability of data.
+The XML extend the data format, eg. allow to add random number generator type and seed.
+Extensible characteristic allow to add new contents without breaking old programs.
+The change in the text file format might break the program.
+XML stands with ISO standards by having many tools available: editors, browsers, databases ect.

+---
+###  🛠 Examples of use
+___

+Major aspects of the application of Monte Carlo simulations:

+* statistical software program, eg. IBM SPSS Statistics - is optimized for risk analysis and Monte Carlo simulations, which delivers a robust set of features that lets your organization extract actionable insights from its data,

+* simulation software solution, eg. GoldSim for dynamic Monte Carlo modeling complex systems in engineering, science and business to make better decisions.

+---

+### 💡 Interesting facts
+___

+* calculating the probability of a move by an opponent in a complex game,

+* calculating the probability of a weather event in the future,

+* alculating the probability of a vehicle crash under specific conditions.

+***